 In some cases, you can identify forward-looking statements by terminology such as "may," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negatives of these terms or other comparable terminology, although not all forward-looking statements contain such identifying terminology.
+These statements are only predictions.
 You should not place undue reliance on forward-looking statements because they involve known and unknown risks, uncertainties, and other factors, which are, in some cases, beyond our control and which could materially affect our results and financial condition.
-Factors that may cause actual results to differ materially include, among other things, those listed under the section titled "Risk factors" in this Quarterly Report on Form 10-Q and in any subsequent filings with the SEC.
-These risks and uncertainties may result in actual events or results varying significantly from those implied or projected by the forward-looking statements.
+Factors that may cause actual results to differ from current expectations include, among other things, those listed under the section titled "Risk factors" in this Quarterly Report on Form 10-Q and in any subsequent filings with the SEC.
+If one of these risks or uncertainties occur, or if underlying assumptions prove to be incorrect, actual events or results may vary significantly from those implied or projected by the forward-looking statements.
 No forward-looking statement is a guarantee of future performance.
-You should read this Quarterly Report on Form 10-Q and the documents that we reference in this Quarterly Report on Form 10-Q and have filed with the SEC and exhibits to this Quarterly Report on Form 10-Q, completely and with the understanding that our actual future results may be materially different from any future results expressed or implied by these forward-looking statements.
+You should read this Quarterly Report on Form 10-Q and the documents that we reference in this Quarterly Report on Form 10-Q, completely and with the understanding that our actual future results may be materially different from any future results expressed or implied by these forward-looking statements.
 Statements regarding our cash runway do not indicate when we may access the capital markets.

-Unless required by law, we undertake no obligation to publicly update or revise any forward-looking statements to reflect new information or future events or otherwise.
+While we may elect to update these forward-looking statements at some point in the future, we undertake no obligation to do so except to the extent required by applicable law.
 These forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q.